nagonzalezf/starsalign/README.md

 This package was specifically designed to work with images that have a high amount of information, such as 4096x2048 pixels, with float32 data type, and a range of values between -155.45811 and 43314.49.

-It is recommended to use the ultra_align() and ultra_diff() functions on lower resolution or lower information density images, but it may result in prolonged waiting times.
+It is recommended to use the ultra_align() and ultra_diff() functions on lower resolution or lower density images, but it may result in prolonged waiting times.

 The lastest package version is 1.0.7.